 Reflections as a Dad

-My Mom & Dad always wanted our house growing up to be a safe place for me and my friends.
-Everyone was allowed over and they would be taken care of.
-I never saw my parents draw any arbitrary lines with my friends and I have carried that lesson with me to today.
+My mom and dad always wanted our house growing up to be a safe place for me and my friends.
+Everyone was allowed in, and they would be taken care of.
+I never saw my parents draw any arbitrary lines with my friends, and I’ve carried that lesson with me to this day.

 Now that I am a Dad, I want my son to have a heart for the “least.”
 What I am saying is I want my son to have a sense of justice and to be an agent to bring peace to a hurting world in many different ways (temporally and spiritually).
 I long for moments where he says the best part of his day was when he saw someone hurting smile, giving someone who is hungry food to eat, or seeing someone thirsty drinking.
 By faith, I can’t wait to see him grow older and commit himself to bringing shalom to people temporally through compassion and bringing shalom to people’s souls through reconciling them to Christ.